-Whether you like to play ball, drop a line in the water or just take a leisurely stroll, Berrien County is filled with a variety of tourism and recreational options.
+Whether you like to purchase or pick your own fresh & locally grown foods, play ball, drop a line in the water or just take a leisurely stroll, Berrien County is filled with a variety of tourism and recreational options.

 Berrien County boasts hundreds of acres of unblemished woods for hunting and camping enthusiast.
 For the hunter in the family, there are several hunting clubs within the county as well as preserves that offer private scheduled hunts.
-If fishing is more your speed, the Alapaha River as well as Patrick’s Paradise provides the area with freshwater fishing, as do the many private ponds and lakes in the county.
+If fishing is more your speed, the Alapaha River as well as Paradise Public Fishing Area provide the area with freshwater fishing, as do the many private ponds and lakes in the county.

-The Berrien County Recreation Department services over 1,200 area youth each year offering a variety of sports including baseball, softball, basketball, football and soccer.
+The Berrien County Recreation Department services over 1,500 area youth each year offering a variety of sports including baseball, softball, basketball, football, cheerleading, tennis and soccer.
 The Recreation Department also maintains three public tennis courts.
 For more information on the Berrien County Recreation Department call 229-686-6576.